stanley-1/tp/docs/UserGuide.md

 ### List all persons : `list` <a name="list"></a>

-Shows the list of all contacts stored on SociaLite.
+Shows the list of all contacts currently stored on SociaLite.

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**